Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 </p>
 </details>

-- Update the validation in `ProductController` to use the static `IsValid` method and the `ProductId`.
-The controller should still accept a `string` as a input, but a `ProductId` should be created and inserted into the `GetBy` method of the repository.
+- Update the validation in `ProductsController` to use the static `IsValid` method and the `ProductId`.
+The controller should still accept a `string` as an input, but a `ProductId` should be created and inserted into the `GetBy` method of the repository.

 <details>
 <summary><b>Spoiler (Full code)</b></summary>